Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 the counts less consistent, while the Southern counties show a more gradual, consistent increase.
-This supports the idea that Southern counties may have more stable firefly populations compared to the Northern region.
+This supports the idea that Southern counties may have more stable firefly populations compared to the Northern region, but overall they are very similar.

 ## Interpretation of 2nd Analysis (Shapiro-Wilk Test)

-The Shapiro-Wilks test is what allows the researchers to determine if the data follows the normal curve or not.
+The Shapiro-Wilks test is what allows researchers to determine if the data follows the normal curve or not.
 In this case it gave us a p-value of 2.2e-16.
 This demonstrates that the null hypothesis is rejected and that the data given doesn’t follow the normal curve.
-This is what allows the one-sided Wilcoxon test to be run.
+This is what allows the One-sided Wilcoxon test to be run.

 ## Interpretation of 3rd Analysis (One-Sided Wilcoxon Test)

-The one-sided wilcoxon test allows a researcher to determine if the two means of two different variables are significantly different from one another.
-In this case, it could be the comparison of the Northern and Southern abundance.
+The One-sided Wilcoxon test allows a researcher to determine if the two means of two different variables are significantly different from one another.
+In this case, it could be the comparison of the Northern and Southern firefly abundance.
 This statistical test gave us the p-value of 0.2794.
 This shows that the Northern counties are not statistically different/higher than the Southern counties.
-This value expresses that the two regions are not statistically different from one another.

 ## Interpretation of 4th Analysis (Median Test)

-The median test just calculated the different means for the two regions (Northern and Southern counties).
-The median for the Northern counties was 3.0 and the median for the southern counties was 2.5.
-As you can see the Northern counties have a slightly higher abundance than the Southern counties but as supported with the other tests run we can see that the difference is not statistically different from one another.
+The median test just calculated the different medians for the two regions (Northern and Southern counties).
+The median for the Northern counties was 4 and the median for the Southern counties was also 4.
+As you can see the Northern counties and the Southern counties have the same median and therefore supports the other statistical tests in explaining that there is no significant difference between the Northern and Southern counties in firefly abundance.

 # CONCLUSION